 Upskilling and Reskilling

-Today more professionals realise it’s time for a career change or, at least, adjustments to their existing career trajectory.
+Today more professionals realize it’s time for a career change or, at least, adjustments to their existing career trajectory.
 In the past, it was believed that the social status change and increase in income level depended solely on entrepreneurial abilities, seniority, and other external causes.

-However, with the rise of individualisation in Western philosophy and advanced technological developments in education, people correlate such changes with the professional training level and more personal responsibility.
-Whether it's learning programming after twenty years in the restaurant business or developing new skills to expand current pay grade opportunities within the same organisation – people are encouraged to further their education.
+However, with the rise of individualization in Western philosophy and advanced technological developments in education, people correlate such changes with the professional training level and more personal responsibility.
+Whether it’s learning programming after twenty years in the restaurant business or developing new skills to expand current pay grade opportunities within the same organization — people are encouraged to further their education.
 Moreover, according to the 2020 Future of Jobs Report by the World Economic Forum, half of the employees remaining in their roles will need reskilling by 2025.